Parfrey's Glen State Natural Area

 Parfrey's Glen, located within Devil's Lake State Park, is a Wisconsin Department of Natural Resources-designated State Natural Area.
 The glen is a deep gorge cut through the sandstone of the south flank of the Baraboo Hills.
-It was the first State Natural Area to be designated in Wisconsin.
+In 1952, it became the first State Natural Area designated in Wisconsin.
 The valley was named for Robert Parfrey.

 Location and access

 Parfrey's Glen is located approximately 5 miles north of Merrimac, Wisconsin.
 Though within the boundaries of Devil's Lake State Park, it cannot be accessed by vehicle from the rest of the park.
 A trail (1.6 mi roundtrip) leads north into the natural area ending at a small waterfall.
 The Ice Age Trail also passes through the site.

 However, heavy rainstorms in 2008 and 2010 destroyed the boardwalk that made up the last part of the trail in the gorge.
 The boardwalk was not replaced and the trail is now along the streambed for the portion of the hike in the gorge.